Radiation Area Posting (10 CFR 20) Skip to main content

 Some facilities add supplementary information to the label: the license number, emergency contact number, and the dose rate at 30 cm and 1 meter.
 This information is helpful for emergency responders and for anyone who encounters the container unexpectedly.
 For gauges mounted on process equipment, a sturdy metal tag attached to the gauge with wire or chain is more durable than an adhesive label.

-Exemptions from container labeling under 10 CFR 20.1905 apply to containers holding material in quantities below the values in Appendix C Table 3, certain laboratory containers in immediate use, and containers that are being processed (opening, transferring) by an individual who is present.
+Exemptions from container labeling under 10 CFR 20.1905 apply to containers holding material in quantities below the quantities listed in 10 CFR Part 20 Appendix C, certain laboratory containers in immediate use, and containers that are being processed (opening, transferring) by an individual who is present.
 The exemptions do not eliminate the need for area posting if the area thresholds are exceeded.

 Tip: